Sahitto035/Sahitto035/README.md

 <h3 align="center">A passionate 1st-year Computer Science & Engineering student at BUBT.</h3>

 <p align="center">
   Welcome to my GitHub profile!
-I am on a 4-year journey to build a strong foundation in Computer Science, solve algorithmic problems, and grow as a software engineer.
+I am on a 4-year journey to build a strong foundation in Computer Science, solve algorithmic problems, and grow as a engineer.
 </p>

 ---